Rewarding the Talent within Our College

 Emporia State University and The Teachers College honor faculty and staff annually for excellence in their profession, for their body of research/scholarly activity, and outstanding and unique contributions in supporting The Teachers College.

 Faculty Honored by Peers at Emporia State

-Four members of the faculty and staff at Emporia State University received awards on Jan.
-21 for their work within The Teachers College.
+Five members of the faculty and staff at Emporia State University received awards on January 13 for their work within The Teachers College.

-Recipients for these faculty recognition awards are nominated by their respective academic departments and selected by a university-wide committee.
-Each winner receives a plaque and a monetary award to be used by the recipient and provided by the Jones Institute for Educational Excellence.
+Recipients for these recognition awards are nominated by their respective academic departments and selected by a university-wide committee.
+Each winner receives a plaque and a monetary award to be used by the recipient.

 Darrell E. Wood Service Award

 The Darrell E. Wood Service Award recognizes the outstanding and unique contributions given by an individual in supporting the mission of The Teachers College.
 This award may be given to any individual employed in The Teachers College (faculty, unclassified or university support staff).

 Ervay Family Award for Applied Scholarship

 The Ervay Family Award for Applied Scholarship is designed to recognize an individual faculty member or a team of faculty members whose body of research/scholarly activities have resulted in either improvement in or creation of an education program.

 The Teachers College sponsors a special faculty recognition program in which awards are annually given to those faculty members who, in the opinion of their peers, have excelled in the following areas: Excellence in Instruction, Excellence in Scholarly Activity, and Excellence in Service.